ArdourTech/Experiment-habitat/README.md

 #Instructs the Habitat CLI to bind the Hosts Docker sock on Container Start
 LABEL HABITAT_WITH_DOCKER=true

+#Instructs the Habitat CLI to create the Networks and attach the Container to them
+LABEL HABITAT_NETWORKS="habitat,dev"

 # Add the User as a new Ubuntu User
 USER root
 RUN groupmod --new-name $HABITAT_USER docker